 FL Studio 64 Bit is available as a free option for existing and new customers.
-FL Studio 64 and 32 Bit are included in the single FL Studio installer.
+On Windows FL Studio 64 and 32 Bit are included in the single FL Studio installer.
 FL Studio 64 Bit was introduced at FL Studio version 11.1 on July 2014.
 FL Studio 12 reworks 64 Bit plugin support to significantly improve compatibility and stability.
+For macOS FL Studio is only available in 64 Bit.

 FL Studio 64 Bit features